SAGES Legacy Unifying Globulars and GalaxieS Survey: Method

 Deep wide-field imaging from Subaru/Suprime-Cam is used to identify and measure the positions of candidate globular clusters around each survey galaxy.
 Several (up to 6) DEIMOS masks are then created which include slits corresponding to the locations of globular clusters, galaxy starlight and random background sky locations in the outer parts of the mask.

 The DEIMOS spectrograph, on the Keck telescope, is centred on wavelengths around the Calcium Triplet lines (~850 nm).
-After a typical 2 hour exposure per mask, spectra of globular clusters and galaxy starlight is obtained.
+After a typical 2 hour exposure per mask, spectra of globular clusters and galaxy starlight are obtained.

 Using a technique called SKiMS (Stellar Kinematics from Multiple Slits) it is possible to extract the kinematics (and metallicity) of galaxy starlight out to 3 effective radii.
 Equivalent data for the globular clusters is obtained out to ~10 effective radii.
 The DEIMOS instrument has the advantages of being a stable, high throughput, wide-field spectrograph coupled with excellent velocity resolution (~12 km/s) on a 10m telescope.
 This technique effectively uses DEIMOS as a pseudo wide area integral field unit.